-Sensory-infused activities and experiences at Providence Living at Maitland will be a part of each day.
+Sensory-infused activities and experiences at Providence Living at Maitland are a part of each day.
 We understand the senses may decline as we age, which is why we provide a multi-sensory engagement program.
-Visitors and residents alike will enjoy a full array of sensory experiences.
+Visitors and residents alike enjoy a full array of sensory experiences.
 Common areas are filled with smells of our favorite foods, flowers, relaxation, and past experiences.
 Our crafts and games are some of the ways we encourage the sense of touch and feel.
 In addition, our community design is visually stimulating.

 Some of the multi-sensory activities we offer include: